FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 `configUSE_CORE_AFFINITY` must be defined as `1` for this function to be available.

-Sets the core affinity mask for a task i.e. the cores on which a task can run.
+Sets the core affinity mask for a task, i.e. the cores on which a task can run.

 **Parameters:**

-`xTask` The handle of the task to set the core affinity mask for.
+`xTask` The handle of the task that the core affinity mask is for.
 Passing `NULL`
         will set the core affinity mask for the calling task.

 `uxCoreAffinityMask` A bitwise value that indicates the cores on which the task